What Are Internal Links In SEO?

 Those new to the content marketing world make this mistake quite often.
 They link to their “contact us” page towards the end of the blog or article as part of their call to action, using descriptive anchor text like “give us a call.”

-Ensure each new page you add includes links to the contact page on your site or a call-to-action to help guide search engines with the article’s intent.
-This is content marketing 101 and a vital inclusion for SEO success in 2024.
+Ensure each new page you add includes links to your site’s contact page or a call to action to help guide search engines to the article’s intent.
+This is content marketing 101 and a vital inclusion for SEO success in 2025.

 Refrain from linking the content on your internal pages to the “contact us” page unless necessary.